Discrete Flow-Based Generative Models for Measurement Optimization in Quantum Computing: Introduction

 \section{Introduction}

 In the context of quantum computing for the electronic structure problem, reducing the cost of measurements remains a critical challenge for scaling up quantum algorithms.
 A prominent example is the variational quantum eigensolver (VQE) \cite{VQE,VQE-Rev,VQE:review:2019,VQE:review:2020,VQE:review:2020b,VQE:review:2022}, where estimating the expectation values of molecular Hamiltonians often requires a prohibitively large number of measurements to achieve chemical accuracy, constituting the measurement problem in VQE.
-Consequently, various strategies have been developed to reduce measurement requirements\cite{quantummeasurementquantumchemistry}.
-On the algorithmic side, clever grouping of commuting operators has been shown to reduce measurement overhead significantly.
+Consequently, various strategies have been developed to reduce measurement requirements \cite{quantummeasurementquantumchemistry}.
+On the algorithmic side, clever grouping of commuting operators has been shown to significantly reduce measurement overhead.
 Examples include splitting the Hamiltonian into simultaneously measurable fragments using (anti)commutation structure, unitary factorization, fermionic-space transformations, and symmetry considerations \cite{huggins2021efficient, oumarou2022accelerating, izmaylov2019unitary, Thomson-npj, izmaylov2020measurements, izmaylov2020JCPmeasurements, MeasFormula, Nacho2, Nacho_2023, Nachofluidfermionic}.
-These approaches typically rely on greedy sequential optimization strategies \cite{Nachofluidfermionic,Thomson-npj} to identify optimal groupings with precomputed covariance dictionaries and tackle fully commuting (FC) or qubit-wise commuting (QWC) groupings using coloring algorithms \cite{izmaylov2020JCPmeasurements}.
+These approaches generate a non-overlapping grouping of the Hamiltonian through greedy algorithms \cite{SortedInsertion,izmaylov2020JCPmeasurements} targeting fully commuting (FC) or qubit-wise commuting (QWC) groupings and use such groupings, usually from the Sorted Insertion \cite{SortedInsertion} algorithm, as initialization for overlapping grouping techniques using precomputed covariance dictionaries \cite{Thomson-npj,Choi2022,Nachofluidfermionic}.
+However, these optimizations don't account for costs associated with compiled circuits, such as the number of two-qubit gates and the overall circuit depth.
+Approaches that reduce such circuit costs rely on more flexible commutativity conditions without explicitly optimizing circuit costs by interpolating between FC and QWC, namely, $k$-commuting groups\cite{k-commutativity,Galic}.